-- A. The grease interceptor shall have a non-flexing (i.e. concrete, steel, etc.) baffle the full width of the interceptor, sealed to the walls and the floor, and extend from the floor to within six (6) inches of the ceiling. - B. The baffle shall have an inverted 90 degree sweep fitting at least equal in diameter size to the influent piping, but in no case less than six (6) inches ID. - C. The bottom of the sweep shall be placed in the vertical position in the inlet compartment 12 inches above the floor.
+- A. Grease interceptors shall have a removable baffle wall. - B. The grease interceptor shall have a non-flexing (i.e. concrete, steel, etc.) baffle the full width of the interceptor, sealed to the walls and the floor, and extend from the floor to within six (6) inches of the ceiling. - C. The baffle shall have an inverted 90 degree sweep fitting at least equal in diameter size to the influent piping, but in no case less than six (6) inches ID. - D. The bottom of the sweep shall be placed in the vertical position in the inlet compartment 12 inches above the floor.
 The sweep shall rise to the horizontal portion, which shall extend through the baffle into the outlet compartment.
 The baffle wall shall be sealed to the sweep.
-See illustration. - D. The inlet compartment of the grease interceptor shall be 2/3 of the total liquid capacity.
+See illustration. - E. The inlet compartment of the grease interceptor shall be 2/3 of the total liquid capacity.
 The outlet compartment shall be 1/3 of the total liquid capacity of the grease interceptor.